fastapi/fastapi/docs/en/docs/external-links.md

 * <a href="https://www.stavros.io/posts/fastapi-with-django/" class="external-link" target="_blank">Using FastAPI with Django</a> by <a href="https://twitter.com/Stavros" class="external-link" target="_blank">Stavros Korokithakis</a>.

 * <a href="https://netflixtechblog.com/introducing-dispatch-da4b8a2a8072" class="external-link" target="_blank">Introducing Dispatch</a> by <a href="https://netflixtechblog.com/" class="external-link" target="_blank">Netflix</a>.

+* <a href="https://davidefiocco.github.io/2020/06/27/streamlit-fastapi-ml-serving.html" class="external-link" target="_blank">Machine learning model serving in Python using FastAPI and streamlit</a> by <a href="https://github.com/davidefiocco" class="external-link" target="_blank">Davide Fiocco</a>.

 ### Japanese